Requesting UO Material

 To submit a Document Delivery request:

 - Click the "Document Delivery" button within an article record in LibrarySearch.
-The requester will be prompted to log in to ILLiad and the request form will auto-populate.
+You will be prompted to log in to ILLiad and the request form will auto-populate.

 - Click the "FindText" button then "Document Delivery" within an article record in any of the library's electronic databases.
-The requester will be prompted to log in to ILLiad and the request form will auto-populate.
+You will be prompted to log in to ILLiad and the request form will auto-populate.

 - Alternatively, and for book chapter requests, log in to ILLiad, click the "Place Request for Article" link, and fill out the request form.
 For book chapters, please indicate chapter number and/or title in the "article title" field.